-- eRate: The percentage of directly certified students as of April 1 in the base year by each site will be multiplied by the 1.6 factor.
+- 6. Other State Funding Under CEP: - State Aid: State Aid uses the October 1 enrollment numbers, Free and Reduced-priced Applications, the Economically Disadvantaged form, and Direct Certification data for meals to determine funding.
+Numbers from the annual Low Income Repor are not used for State Aid.
+School sites that participate on CEP need to make sure to obtain the Economically Disadvantaged form annually from parents.
+This form can be found on the OSDE website under State Aid - eRate: The percentage of directly certified students as of April 1 in the base year by each site will be multiplied by the 1.6 factor.
 Whatever percentage this is will represent the percentage of FREE students on the Low-Income Report for October of the current year.
 The only difference will be that the percentage of FREE students (from April 1) is then compared to the CURRENT YEAR October 1 enrollment (rather than the April 1 enrollment) to determine the actual number of FREE students in each school.
-NOTE: Even if a school district has groups of sites under CEP or is districtwide in its CEP participation, it will be each individual school site's percentage that is used for eRate, not the group or district-level percentage. - Title I: The percentage of directly certified students as of April 1, by each site, will be multiplied by the 1.6 factor.
+NOTE: Even if a school district has groups of sites under CEP or is district-wide in its CEP participation, it will be each individual school site's percentage that is used for eRate, not the group or district-level percentage. - Title I: The percentage of directly certified students as of April 1, by each site, will be multiplied by the 1.6 factor.
 This percentage will represent the percentage of FREE students on the Low-Income Report for October (Oklahoma's Economically Disadvantaged Statewide Report).
 The only difference will be that the percentage of FREE students (from April 1) is then compared to the CURRENT YEAR October 1 site enrollment (rather than the April 1 site enrollment) to determine the actual number of FREE students in each site.

-NOTE 1: Even if a district has a group or groups of sites under CEP or is districtwide in its CEP participation, it will be each individual school site's percentage that is used for eRate, not the group or districtwide percentage.
+NOTE 1: Even if a district has a group or groups of sites under CEP or is districtwide in its CEP participation, it will be each individual school site's percentage that is used for eRate, not the group or district-wide percentage.
 Title I only uses eligibility data for ages 5-17 from the Low-Income Report.

 NOTE 2: For the large districts (over 20,000 in city population area), Title I funding is based on census data.
-For FY2022, this includes: Bartlesville, Bixby, Broken Arrow, Choctaw/ Nicoma Park, Claremore, Deer Creek, Duncan, Edmond, Enid, Guthrie, Jenks, Lawton, Moore, Muskogee, Mustang, Midwest City/Del City, Norman, Oklahoma City, Owasso, Ponca City, Putnam City, Sand Springs, Sapulpa, Shawnee, Stillwater, Tahlequah, Tulsa, Union, and Yukon.
+For FY2025, this includes: Bartlesville, Bixby, Broken Arrow, Choctaw/Nicoma Park, Claremore, Deer Creek, Duncan, Edmond, Enid, Guthrie, Jenks, Lawton, Moore, Muskogee, Mustang, Midwest City/Del City, Norman, Oklahoma City, Owasso, Piedmont, Ponca City, Putnam City, Sand Springs, Sapulpa, Shawnee, Stillwater, Tahlequah, Tulsa, Union, and Yukon.

-How to Handle Student Mobility Moving From Provision Site or District
+C. How to Handle Student Mobility Moving From Provision Site or District